Mithgol/fido2rss/README.md

 *(optional)*

 If this option is present, then UUE-encoded images are automatically decoded and put to [IPFS](https://ipfs.io/).

-Markdown-alike image declarations are inserted instead of UUE codes, and thus the RSS feed's size is reduced.
+The given `host:port` is used to contact an IPFS daemon.

+* If a mere `--IPFS` is given (i.e. without `host:port` part), the default address `--IPFS localhost:5001` is used (i.e. an IPFS daemon is expected to be running locally, alongside Fido2RSS).

+* If even `--IPFS` is missing, UUE-encoded images are left as they are (not IPFS-hosted at all), i.e. this option is off by default.

+IPFS-hosted images have the following advantages:

+* By default (without `--IPFS` option) UUE-decoded images use large [RFC2397-compliant](http://tools.ietf.org/html/rfc2397) Data URI, while IPFS-hosted images have much shorter URI (only ≈67 characters each) and the RSS feed's size is reduced.
 This is important for RSS consumers that do not tolerate large entries.
 (For example, [LiveJournal](http://www.livejournal.com/) has some [small entry size](http://www.livejournal.com/support/faq/165.html).)

-The given `host:port` is used to contact an IPFS gateway.

-* If a mere `--IPFS` is given (i.e. without `host:port` part), the default gateway `--IPFS localhost:5001` is used (i.e. an IPFS daemon is expected to be running locally, alongside Fido2RSS).

-* If even `--IPFS` is missing, UUE-encoded images are left as they are (not IPFS-hosted at all), i.e. this option is off by default.
+* End users (e.g. human readers) may install their own IPFS daemons and then use extensions (available [for Firefox](https://github.com/lidel/ipfs-firefox-addon/) and [for Chrome](https://github.com/dylanPowers/ipfs-chrome-extension/)) to browse IPFS locally.
+It has all the usual potential advantages of P2P (peer-to-peer) systems: local storage (cache), local traffic (peering), most files are still available even if their initial sources are offline or overcrowded, etc.

 ## Using Fido2RSS as a module